Posted on 16 February 2025

 • Reconcile impacted accounts to ensure accuracy.

-Once you’ve identified a commission error, your next step is to correct the error by following these steps:
+Once you’ve identified an error of commission, your next step is to correct the error by following these steps:

 1- Identify the source of the error